walterhiggins/ScriptCraft/docs/api.md

 -------
 To create a black structure 4 blocks wide, 9 blocks tall and 1 block long...

+    box(blocks.black, 4, 9, 1);

+... or the following code does the same but creates a variable that can be used for further methods...

+    var drone = new Drone();
     drone.box(blocks.black, 4, 9, 1);

 ![box example 1](img/boxex1.png)